-Mitt Romney Joins March In D.C., Says ‘We Need To Stand Up And Say That Black Lives Matter’
+Mitt Romney Joins March In DC, Says ‘We Need To Stand Up And Say That Black Lives Matter’

 Romney later shared a picture of himself at the event on his official social media accounts.
 While he did not elaborate more, many noted that the issue may be a personal one for Romney, who is the grandfather of a black child adopted by his son and daughter-in-law.

 There have been several days of peaceful protests in the nation’s capital after some early demonstrations that turned violent, with protesters clashing with police and damaging property.
-One of those peaceful protests took place on Monday, when police and law enforcement officials from a number of federal agencies aggressively pushed out protesters ahead of Trump holding a photo op in front of a church, leading to widespread criticism of the president.
+One of those peaceful protests took place on Monday when police and law enforcement officials from a number of federal agencies reportedly pushed out protesters ahead of Trump holding a photo op in front of a church, leading to widespread criticism of the president.

 Romney’s appearance at the rally came hours after a number of top Trump administration officials denied that there is a problem with systemic racism in law enforcement, including Attorney General William Barr, who said that issues like the death of Floyd represent isolated incidents rather than a deeper problem.
-While Romney did not make any reference to Trump during his appearance at Sunday’s protest, he has sharply criticized Donald Trump on a number of issues including race relations.
+While Romney did not make any reference to Trump during his appearance at Sunday’s protest, he has sharply criticized Donald Trump on a number of issues, including race relations.

 Black Lives Matter. pic.twitter.com/JpXUFlxH2J